thmxv/tx-lang-cxx/README.md

 - use get_byte_count_for_opcode in more places
 - for loops (range based)
 - match expression
-- loop labels with support in break and continue
 - error when assigning to constant golbal
 - forbid global redefinition, unless specifically specified (REPL)
 - allow "var a = a;" in the case of shadowing and not assigning to self